graciolli-f/Modularity-Paper-Experiments/README.md

 | **4.2.2 - Experiment 3** | Architectural recognition | `targeted-edits/run1/after-exp-3`, `targeted-edits/run2/after-exp-3` |
 | **4.2.2 - Experiment 4** | Module integration | `targeted-edits/run1/after-exp-4`, `targeted-edits/run2/after-exp-4` |

+**Note**: Code is in the process of being added to directories.
+Some directories outlined above may not be complete.

 ## Repository Structure